Abdullahon2006/inversions_count_generate/README.md

 ## Key Features

 - **Count Inversions**: Measures how many pairs are in different order between rankings
-- **Generate Rankings**: Creates song rankings with exact numbers of inversions
+- **Generate Rankings**: Creates inversions with exact numbers of inversions
 - **Efficient Algorithms**: Runs quickly even for large numbers of songs

 ## How to Use